DataCanvasIO/HyperGBM/docs/en_US/source/example_basic.md

 ### Ensemble Models

-`make_experiment` automatically turns on the model ensembling function to get a better model when created.
+`make_experiment` automatically turns on the model ensemble function to get a better model when created.
 It will ensemble the best 20 models while the number for ensembling can be changed by setting `ensemble_size` as the following code, where `ensemble_size=0` means no ensembling wii be made.

 ```python
 train_data = ...